<img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

 Problems could lie in something as simple as a job station, machine, testing, or supplier.
 You might also find that your planning, finance systems, warehouses and customers can affect production and delivery.

 How do you analyze the actual vs potential capacity of your processes?
 How do you find out what needs to be fixed?
-By identifying bottlenecks and managing them.
+When identifying production bottlenecks and managing them, you often start the first phase of your plant turnaround.
 In this article, we'll explain how to do that.

 Let's look at this another way.
 You might have 4 steps in a process.
 In the next example, step 3 is the bottleneck (with a capacity of only 70), as indicated by the continuous red line.
 It constrains the whole process' capacity: